cappelnord/life-codes-runtime/Readme.md

 ## Class Overview
-This is a (potentially) incomplete list of all classes currently used.
+This is a (potentially) incomplete list of all classes currently used with some brief remarks.
 Italic classes are considerend to be relevant only internally and are currently not further documented.

+Full documentation would be great but there is no time for that currently I fear ...

 ### LifeCodes
+* The main class that houses all functionality.
+Instantiating creates a singleton object (accessible via `LifeCodes.instance` or `l`).
+* `LifeCodes.clear` will clear the instance.
+* Subcomponents can be accessed via `l.runtime`, `l.gui`, `l.mixer`, `l.sceneManager`.
+* A TempoClock that stays at 1 BPS can be accessed via `l.steadyClock`.
+* `l.buffers` contains all buffers in a dictionary structure (folder/file name as keys).
+* `l.bufferLists` contains all folders with audio samples as arrays of buffers.

 ### LCdef
 ### LCContext
 ### LCBlockInstance